FastComet is headquartered in San Francisco. They feature a worldwide customer base of 45,000+ across 83 countries.

-Your hosting renewal fees might go up to double or triple what it was during the first year.
+Your hosting renewal fees might double or triple compared to the first year.
 Because there’s no way in hell you’ll want to move services again.

 Now, with that in mind, let’s take a look at the renewal pricing FastComet: